-5. Contact names, phone numbers and email addresses of the GSR and alternate

-GSR for the group.
+5. Contact names, phone numbers and email addresses of the GSR and alternate GSR for the group.

-The following actions to be taken at the Area level for a new group newsletters, Area meeting minutes and other various communications.
+The following actions to be taken at the Area level for a new group

 1. Area to request a group start-up pack from GSO on behalf of the new group.